fourstacks/nova-repeatable-fields/README.md

 ]
 ```

-All fields must, at a minimum, be defined with a 'label'.
+All sub fields must, at a minimum, be defined with a 'label'.
 This is a human-readable string that will appear in the Nova UI.

 ##### name